google/WebFundamentals/src/content/en/updates/2017/10/devtools-release-notes.md

 {% include "web/_shared/contributors/kaycebasques.html" %}

-Note: The video version of these release notes will be published around early-December 2017.

 Welcome back!
 New features coming to DevTools in Chrome 63 include:

 * [Multi-client remote debugging support](#multi-client).